Powerlearnproject/se-day1-assignment-Godslove17/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+The phases of the Software Development Life Cycle (SDLC) are:

+1. Planning
+2. Requirements Analysis
+3. Design
+4. Implementation (Coding)
+4. Testing
+5. Deployment
+6. Maintenance

+The Software Development Life Cycle (SDLC) consists of several phases that guide the process of software development from initial concept to final release and maintenance.
+Here are the key phases:

+1. Planning: In this phase, project goals, scope, resources, timelines, and risks are defined.
+It involves feasibility studies and the creation of a project plan to outline how the project will be executed.

+2. Requirements Analysis: This phase involves gathering and analyzing the needs and requirements of the stakeholders.
+It includes documenting functional and non-functional requirements to ensure that the software meets the users' needs.

+3. Design: During the design phase, the software's architecture and detailed design are created.
+This includes defining the system’s structure, user interfaces, database schema, and interactions among components.

+4. Implementation (Coding): This phase involves writing the actual code based on the design specifications.
+Developers build the software by translating design documents into a functional program.

+5. Testing: In this phase, the software is rigorously tested to identify and fix bugs or issues.
+Testing ensures that the software meets the specified requirements and functions correctly in different scenarios.

+6. Deployment: After successful testing, the software is released to the users.
+This phase involves installing and configuring the software in the production environment.

+7. Maintenance: Once deployed, the software enters the maintenance phase, where it is updated, patched, and enhanced based on user feedback and evolving requirements.
+This phase ensures the software remains functional and relevant over time.

+These phases help ensure that the software is developed systematically and meets quality standards, ultimately leading to a successful product.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.